-For any wildlife watcher there can be no greater thrill than tours of the Amazon rainforest, and in Peru you can find easy ways to penetrate the often impenetrable jungle.
+For any wildlife watcher there can be no greater thrill than Amazon rainforest tours, and in Peru you can find easy ways to penetrate the often impenetrable jungle.

 The mighty Amazon River, which provides the life force for the vast Amazon Basin that covers roughly half of Brazil and Colombia and most of Ecuador, Peru and Bolivia, has its birthplace in southern Peru.